 How long are alpacas pregnant for?

-How many young do alpacas give birth to?
+How many babies do alpacas have?

 Do alpacas make good stock guards?

 Alpacas can make good stock guards for other livestock such as chickens, turkeys, sheep and goats by chasing off foxes and dogs.

 This 95 page E-Guide is packed full of information for new and prospective alpaca keepers, covering Alpaca 101, Requirements, Diet & Pasture Management, Husbandry Tasks, Disease & Parasites and an Introduction to Breeding & Cria Care.
 Download upon purchase so you can dive straight in!
 For the full contents list and to get your copy, click the image below.